Deformation-obstruction theory for diagrams of algebras and applications to geometry: L algebras via higher derived brackets

 where $x[1], y[1] \in \mathfrak g[1]$ and $a_1, \dotsc, a_n \in \mathfrak a$.
 Up to permutation of the entries all other multibrackets are set to vanish. \end{enumerate} \end{theorem}

-\begin{remark} Theorem remains true if the inner derivation $[M{,} \blank]$ is replaced by an arbitrary derivation, which was shown in \cite{voronov2}. \end{remark}
+\begin{remark} Theorem \ref{voronov} remains true if the inner derivation $[M{,} \blank]$ is replaced by an arbitrary derivation, which was shown in \cite{voronov2}. \end{remark}

-The construction of an $L_\infty$ algebra via derived brackets might appear like a specialized class of examples.
-However, they are in fact very general: any $L_\infty$ algebra can be given via derived brackets \cite[Prop.\ 2.12]{fregierzambon2}.
+The construction of an L$_\infty$ algebra via derived brackets might appear like a specialized class of examples.
+However, they are in fact very general: any L$_\infty$ algebra can be given via derived brackets \cite[Prop.\ 2.12]{fregierzambon2}.

 \begin{notation} Let $P_\Phi = P \circ \exp [\blank, \Phi] \colon \mathfrak g \tikzto \mathfrak a$. \end{notation}

 \begin{remark} Let $M \in \mathfrak g \toarg{P} \mathfrak a$ be Voronov data.
 Then $\Phi \in \mathfrak a^0$ is a Maurer--Cartan element of $\mathfrak a^P_M$ if and only if $M \in \ker P_\Phi$. \end{remark}